apptension/developer-handbook/Technical Guide/Regular/DevOps Developer.md

 ### AWS CloudFront

 *   [ ] You know how to create a CloudFront distribution
-*   [ ] You know how to add a behaviour pointing to a S3 website bucket
+*   [ ] You know how to add a behaviour pointing to an S3 website bucket

 ### Netlify